 Roberta Wirth graduated from CPTC’s Dental Assistant program in 1983 and worked in pediatric and general dentistry for seven years in Tacoma.
 She’s been teaching at CPTC as a full-time instructor since 1990.
 She has an MS from Liberty University in Human Services with an emphasis on Executive Leadership.

 Hannah Precour graduated from CPTC in 2010 as a Certified and Registered Dental Assistant with a Dental Assisting Degree in Applied Technology.
-Hannah worked in an Endodontic specialty office for four years and continues to work part time as a dental assistant in a small family practice.
+Hannah worked in an Endodontic Specialty office and a general dentist office for five years.
+Hannah also holds a BS in Human Resources Management.